-Trinity Cathedral, the seat of the Episcopal Diocese of Ohio, was designed by "Millionaire's Row” architect Charles F. Schweinfurth and built in 1901-07 of Indiana limestone in the Gothic style.
+Trinity Cathedral, the seat of the Episcopal Diocese of Ohio, stands across the street from Cleveland State University at the corner of Euclid Avenue and East 22nd Street.
+The current building—the fourth location for Trinity—was designed by “Millionaires’ Row” architect Charles F. Schweinfurth and built in 1901-07 of Indiana limestone in the Gothic style.
 It is connected to an older parish house built in 1895 and Trinity Commons, constructed in recent years.

-Trinity Cathedral's forerunner, Trinity Parish, was Cleveland's first church building.
+The belief that the church was for everyone is most readily shown in Trinity’s long involvement with the citizenry of Cleveland.
 The church has a long history of community outreach and social activism, reaching out through the Church Home for the Sick and Friendless as early as the 1850s.
-The cathedral transcended its socially prominent Millionaire’s Row connection to embrace racial integration in the 1960s and has more recently ministered to the homeless; adopted a modern, ecumenical liturgy; and championed openness toward homosexuals in a time of denominational dissension.
+The cathedral transcended its socially prominent Millionaire’s Row connection to embrace racial integration in the 1960s and has more recently ministered to the homeless; adopted a modern, ecumenical liturgy; and championed openness toward members of the LGBTQ community in a time of denominational dissension.